vuejs/v2.vuejs.org/source/api/directives.md

 <p class="tip">It is recommended to use `v-style` instead of mustache bindings inside `style` attribute because Internet Explorer, regardless of version, will remove invalid inline styles when parsing the HTML.</p>

-### v-repeat

-- This directive requires the value to be Array or falsy.
-- This directive can trigger transitions.

-Create a child ViewModel for every item in the binding Array.
-These child ViewModels will be automatically created / destroyed when mutating methods, e.g. `push()`, are called on the Array.
-For more details see [Displaying a List](/guide/list.html).

 ### v-on

 - This directive requires exactly one argument.